 Currently, one cold cleaner is installed at the Polyols plant.
-During the 2013 previous inspection a second cold cleaner was identified at the WYR (Joncryl Plant).
-According to the May 1, 2015 submittal, WYR does not operate a cold cleaner.
-The Polyol plant cold cleaner is consider a "new" cold cleaner subject to the requirements of Rule 707.
+The Polyol plant cold cleaner is considered a "new" cold cleaner subject to the requirements of Rule 707.

-SC II.A.1.1 - COMPLIANCE - Less than 5% of any combination of methylene chloride, perchloroethylene, trichloroethylene, 1,1,1-trichloroethane, carbon tetrachloride, and chloroform - The SDS for the cleaning solvent, "Extreme Simple Green Aircraft Precision Cleaner", is provided in the February 10, 2017 submittal and indicates the material is water based and does not contain the above listed compounds.
+SC II.A.1.1 - COMPLIANCE - Less than 5% of any combination of methylene chloride, perchloroethylene, trichloroethylene, 1,1,1-trichloroethane, carbon tetrachloride, and chloroform - The SDS for the cleaning solvent, "Extreme Simple Green Aircraft Precision Cleaner", is provided in the April 9, 2019 submittal and indicates the material is water based and does not contain the above listed compounds.